remoteit/desktop/readme.md

 - Setup prompt: If you log in to a device through your browser for remote setup it will by default put you on the device setup screen instead of the device list.

-## Guest view

-If a device has already been setup by a user, other users that log in will be in guest view and have limited abilities.
-Also a user in guest view can be logged out if the primary user logs in.

 ## Troubleshooting

 If things aren't working the best way to clear everything and start over is to use the **Uninstall command line tools** menu in the advanced settings screen.